hlarsen/godot-synty-tools/README.md

 I have some Blender scripts in another repo that will clean up the FBX files, fixing materials and a few other niceties.

+### Features

+#### Base Locomotion Export

+The Synty Base Locomotion source files do not have a proper T-Pose Rest Pose, so adding them to characters that do have one is an issue.
+Pass in your `Animations/Polygon` folder and the addon will output fixed Animation files as well as AnimationLibraries for the main folders.

+You can add use these new Resource files in the AnimationPlayer of a character who is properly mapped to Godot's `SkeletonProfileHumanoid`.

 ### Feedback and Future Work

 The bone map versions in `bone_maps` should match the asset pack versions.
 The bone maps are an indication of what